harvardinformatics/informatics-website/docs/resources/Tutorials/add-to-whole-genome-alignment-cactus.md

     4. Use a [terminal multiplexer](https://en.wikipedia.org/wiki/Terminal_multiplexer) like [GNU Screen](https://en.wikipedia.org/wiki/GNU_Screen) or [tmux](https://en.wikipedia.org/wiki/Tmux).
 These programs allow you to open a sub-terminal within your currently connected terminal that remains even after you disconnect from the server.
 This is also a good solution.

-Depending on the number of genomes, their sizes, and your wait in the queue, you will hopefully have your whole genome alignment within a few days!
+Depending on the number of genomes, their sizes, and your wait in the queue, you will hopefully have your updated whole genome alignment within a few hours!

 ### Test dataset